If your questions aren’t answered here, contact us at Keto Supplements. We’re happy to help!

 We recommend always starting on a quarter or half dosage, heavily diluted with water or unsweetened almond milk.

 Ketosis is beneficial for a myriad of reasons: namely that it reduces inflammation in the body.
 This can alleviate brain fog, headaches, chronic illnesses, seizures, joint pain and is even linked to curing cancer.
-Ketosis improves neurological function and physical energy, balances hormones and blood sugar levels and can catalyze fat loss if combined with calorie restricted diet.
+Ketosis improves neurological function and physical energy, balances hormones and blood sugar levels and can catalyze fat loss if combined with a calorie restricted diet.

 The list just goes on!
 Read more here.